nooralyateem/nooralyateem-website/README.md

 ## 📋 Important Setup Step

-Before running the project, add your logo images to the `public/` folder:
+Before running the project, ensure your assets are in the `public/` folder:
 - `NaY Logo transparent.png` - Transparent logo for header
-- `NaY Logo and Plain Background.png` - Logo with background for About section
+- `hero-video.mp4` - Background video for hero section

 ## 🚀 Getting Started